-On the End users (customers) configuration page, you select the settings that affect how your users access and use your Zendesk.
-For example, if you want your Zendesk to be available to anyone, you select the Anybody can submit tickets setting.
-This one setting and its related end user settings determine how open or restricted your Zendesk is to your end users.
+On the End users (customers) configuration page you can select the settings that affect how your users access and use Zendesk.
+For example, if you want your Zendesk account to be available to anyone, you can select the Anybody can submit tickets setting.
+This setting, and related end user settings, determine how open or restricted Zendesk is to your end users.

-You can configure your Zendesk end user access for the following:
+You can configure end user access to your Zendesk account for the following:

 - Anybody can submit tickets and no registration or email verification is required.
 Users must prove that they are human based on CAPTCHA requirements.